 Apart from IT expertise, the number of locations needing secure connectivity and the speed of data transport are factors to consider.
 For example, large retailers find their WAN to be business-critical, especially as large volumes of transaction data need to travel quickly and securely to the retailer's data center for processing.
 As such, the internal IT team at the retailer may prefer to deploy and manage the WAN for the most control.

 Additionally, the amount of control a customer needs can inform the decision to build in-house or use managed SD-WAN.
 For example, a financial services organization has required policies for security and performance.
 All of their transactions should never go through the public internet but instead through secure MPLS transport.
 The financial services organization may have developed its own internal policies—ones that are continually revised based on internal compliance requirements and that of the industry at large.
 As such, the level of security and performance needed means that the SD-WAN is better off managed in-house.

-However, regardless of size or industry, organizations are increasingly interested in managed SD-WAN solutions.
+However, regardless of size or industry, organizations are increasingly interested in managed solutions.
 Providers deliver comprehensive knowledge and experience with how SD-WAN solutions integrate with other vendors, particularly those related to cloud infrastructure.
-Additionally, other value-added features, including ease of use, centralized management, reporting, and analytics, make managed SD-WAN an attractive option.
+Additionally, other value-added features, including ease of use, centralized management, reporting, and analytics, make managed solutions an attractive option.

 - Can my team design and manage the deployment of the WAN?

 - Can I supply a WAN help desk staff required for 24/7/365 coverage?

 - Do I want to manage legacy parts of my network that might still need attention and maintenance?